Matrix Completion with Noisy Entries and Outliers: Matrix Completion with Noisy Observations and Outliers

 where $\gamma >0 $ has a one-to-one correspondence to $e$.
 The squared loss in the first term is used to measure the fitness of the recovered matrix to the observed matrix.
 It is widely known that such a squared loss is very sensitive to outliers and often leads to unsatisfactory recovery results if such outliers exist.
 Motivated by the literature of robust statistics \citep[e.g.,][]{Huber-Ronchetti11}, we propose replacing this squared loss by the Huber loss function

 with tuning parameter $c$.
-In sequel we write $\|\bY\|_{\rho,c}^2=\sum_{i,j}\rho_c(Y_{ij})$, where $Y_{ij}$ is the $(i,j)$-th entry of $\bY$.
 When comparing with the squared loss, the Huber loss downweighs the effects of extreme measurements.
 Our proposed solution for robust matrix completion is given by the following minimization:

 Note that the convexity of $\rho_c$ guarantees the convexity of the objective criterion~(\ref{eqn:goal}).

 For many robust statistical estimation problems the tuning parameter $c$ is pre-set as $c=1.345\hat{\sigma}$ to achieve a 95\% statistical efficiency, where $\hat{\sigma}$ is an estimate of the standard deviation of the noise.
 For the current problem, however, the choice of $c$ is suggested by Theorem~\ref{thm:stable} below: $c=\gamma/\sqrt{n_{(1)}p}$, where $n_{(1)}=\max\{n_1, n_2\}$ and $p$ is the percentage of missing entries.
 This choice of $c$ was used throughout all our numerical work.